Oftatkofta/pixelpi/README.md

 ### LED layout

-The `Screen.py` script expects your LED strip to be layed out like this:
+The `Screen.py` script expects your LED strip to be laid out like this:

 ```
 <- <- <- <- <- <- <- <- <- <- <- <- <- <- <- <-